taw/magic-search-engine/README.md

 Then import cards:

-* Run `rake mtgjson:update` to fetch mtgjson data and index it
+* Run `rake mtgjson:update` to fetch mtgjson data and index it (this can fail if there are any mtgjson quality issues)
 * Run `rake test` and fix any tests failing due to data changes

 Whenever banned and restricted list is announced: